keoughkath/AlleleAnalyzer/README.md

 ExcisionFinder is a tool for designing personalized and allele-specific sgRNAs for general genome editing and optimizing pairs of sgRNAs for human therapeutic editing.

-**Note**: ExcisionFinder is currently in beta and so you may encounter a bug (we are working hard to find and fix all of these).
-If you use this tool and find any issues or anything that is difficult to interpret, please send a message to this Github or to kathleen.keough at gladstone.ucsf.edu
+**Note**:  If you use this tool and find any issues or anything that is difficult to interpret, please send a message to this Github or to kathleen.keough at gladstone.ucsf.edu

+If you use this tool, please cite our [preprint](https://www.biorxiv.org/content/early/2018/06/08/342923).

 ## Table of Contents